 From small sawpits to engine-driven mills, about 25 sawmills are believed to have operated on or around the Bunyas.
 Each had its own small community of workers and their families.

 Initially bunya pines were left unharmed (for Aboriginal people) but soon the cedar stands were depleted.
 When the Great Bunya Sawmill opened during 1883 in the foothills on the mountains' southern side, the assault on hoop and bunya pines began in earnest.

 Timber was hauled out of the forest by bullocks or horses (and later trucks), but getting logs to sawmills in the foothills was a challenge.
 Carbine's chute (an earthen trench running almost vertically down the mountain) was the first of many chutes down which slippery, wet logs hurtled to the valley below.
-It can still be reached today after a 1.5km walk from Munros camp.
+It can still be reached today after a 1.5km walk from Munros camp in Russell Park.

 Harvestable stands of timber were still available on the mountain top in the 1930s.
 A mill was operating at Munros Camp and another at Dandabah (known at that time as the Lucerne Patch) opposite where the national park office now stands.
 The last sawmill on the mountain operated until 1950 and when the mill at Wengenville ceased operation in 1961, nearly 100 years of logging in the Bunyas came to an end.

 Even as far back as the 1860s, European settlers were travelling to the Bunyas for the scenery and to relax.
 During a visit in the 1880s, the Premier of Queensland was shown (by the Superintendent of the Great Bunya Sawmill) visions of a tourist town with accommodation and roads allowing people to experience the mountains and views.